swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/introduction.md

 # Introduction

-Learn how to collaborate online using Git, a CI/CD pipeline and CML.
+Learn how to collaborate online using Git, enable steamless integration with a CI/CD pipeline and visualize reports with CML.

 ## Environment